How Much Does a Kitchen Remodel Cost?

 - Do you work with multiple suppliers and brands of appliances, cabinets, and flooring, or are the options limited to specific companies with which you’re affiliated?

 - Will you be my main point of contact?
-How can I get in touch with you?
+How can I get in touch with you during the project?

 - Can I see an up-to-date business license?